 Discussion

-Ticks are an important vector of disease but continuous near real-time surveillance has proved challenging.
-Here we show how text mining of real-time companion animal EHRs from a large sentinel population of veterinary clinics may provide a novel form of passive surveillance to describe temporal and spatial trends in tick activity across Great Britain.
-This could provide an early warning system to the risk of veterinary disease and human health risks associated with ticks.
+Ticks are an important vector of disease but continuous surveillance has proved challenging.
+Here we show how text mining of companion animal EHRs from a large sentinel population of veterinary clinics may provide a novel form of passive surveillance to describe temporal and spatial trends in tick activity across Great Britain.
+This could inform more targeted public health messaging to the risk of veterinary disease and human health risks associated with ticks.

 Our data showed a seasonality to tick activity consistent with previous reports with peaks of activity at the start of the summer and minimal activity during winter [4,23–25].
 Although we are unable to identify the life cycle stage of the ticks referred to within the EHRs, we assume this seasonality largely reflects that of adult ticks, and to a lesser extent nymphs, of Ixodes ricinus, as these are the most common ticks found on companion animals in Great Britain [4,6,7,24,26].
 This tick is susceptible to desiccation and its host seeking behaviour (questing) is greatly influenced by changes in temperature and humidity [27].
 It therefore has an annual variation of peak activity, with levels rising in early spring and peaking between April and July, with low levels in winter [24], although this may show regional variation [28].
 The fact that the seasonal profile we observed in dogs was similar to that in the total population, is a reflection of the demographic predominance of dogs in our data and in other such veterinary visiting populations [29,30].